 What you eat and drink can affect your bladder.
-Foods and drinks can irritate the bladder lining and cause the bladder muscle to contract.
+Some foods and drinks can irritate the bladder lining and cause the bladder muscle to contract.
 This creates a strong urge to empty your bladder (urgency).
+These foods include:

-As well as being an irritant some foods and drinks can act as a diuretic.
-This causes your body to make large amounts of urine and can fill your bladder quickly.
+As well as being an irritant, some foods and drinks can act as a diuretic.
+This means they cause your body to make large amounts of urine and can fill your bladder quickly.
+Alcohol and caffeine, including coffee, tea, colas, and chocolate, are common diuretics.
+Limit or cut down these diuretics slowly.

-Eating 25 to 30 grams each day plus drinking extra water prevents constipation and straining with bowel movements.
+Eating 25 to 30 grams of fibre each day and drinking enough water can prevent constipation and straining with bowel movements.

 Good sources of fibre are: